Sharing Agreements - NHSCFS Scotland

 • appropriate security on external routes into the organisation, for example internet firewalls and secure dial-in facilities.

-Each Party is responsible for its own compliance with security in respect of the General Data Protection Regulation 2016 and Data Protection Act 2018, irrespective of the specific terms of this Agreement.
+Each Party is responsible for its own compliance with security in respect of the UK General Data Protection Regulation 2016 and Data Protection Act 2018, irrespective of the specific terms of this Agreement.

 The physical and technical security of the information will be maintained at all times.
 No disclosable information will be sent by fax or email (unless vis PSN or NHS.scot networks) and, if posted, will be encrypted to approved standards to protect the information and dispatched by Royal Mail Special Delivery service or by courier.